That Metal Show: Season 7 (2011)

 Season 7 continued to have a guest guitarist for each episode while introducing a guest bassist.

 Season 8 (2011)

-The episode featuring guests Michael Sweet, Jani Lane and Taime Downe marked Jani Lane's final appearance as this episode was taped prior to his death on August 11.
+The episode featuring guests Michael Sweet, Jani Lane and Taime Downe featured the final appearance of Jani Lane as this episode was already taped prior to his death on August 11.
 It was originally scheduled to air on October 1, but was moved to August 27 as the second episode where the episode included a special opening dedicated Lane's memory.
 In addition, the episode with Stephen Pearcy and Tim "Ripper" Owens now aired as the seventh episode.

 Season 9 (2011–12)

 The season premiere was filmed during Guns N' Roses' Chinese Democracy Tour at the American Airlines Arena in Miami, FL.
 Season 9 marked the first season to be presented in widescreen format.

 Season 10 (2012)

 Season 10 is the first to feature a drummer as a musical guest.
-According to Eddie Trunk, eight out of the ten episodes were shown while two of them debuted in season 11 after the network revised the schedule.
+According to Eddie Trunk, eight out of the ten episodes were shown while two of them debuted in the next season after the VH1 Classic revised the schedule.
 Jason Newsted, who was originally scheduled to appear in the fifth episode, cancelled his appearance at the last minute during the taping and was replaced by the members of Warrant.